Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Methods

 \subsection{Blind Evaluation}

 Experts never evaluated their own excerpts.
-Each $\langle$Human-AI$\rangle$ pair was assessed by three experts and five lay readers, with majority voting determining the final preference judgment for that pair.
-Inter-rater agreement was quantified using Fleiss' kappa to measure consistency across evaluators within each reader group.
-In total, we obtained 2,400 pairwise evaluations (1,200 for quality, 1,200 for style) for AI Condition~1 (in-context prompting) and 1,440 evaluations (720 for quality, 720 for style) for AI Condition~2 (fine-tuning).
+Each $\langle$Human-AI$\rangle$ pair was assessed by three MFA-trained readers and by 19 college-educated general readers in the in-context condition or 21 college-educated general readers in the fine-tuned condition.
+All reported analyses are conducted at the reader-judgment level, with inter-rater agreement summarized separately using Fleiss’ kappa within each reader group.
+In total, we obtained 6,600 pairwise evaluations (3,300 for quality, 3,300 for style) for AI Condition 1 (in-context prompting) and 4,320 evaluations (2,160 for quality, 2,160 for style) for AI Condition 2 (fine-tuning).
 The evaluation tasks differed by outcome: for quality evaluation, we showed only the $\langle$Human-AI$\rangle$ pair and asked readers to judge which excerpt was better written overall; for stylistic fidelity evaluation, we included the original author-written excerpt alongside the pair and asked readers to judge which excerpt better captured that author's distinctive style and voice (see Figures~\ref{fig:quality_eval_screen} and~\ref{fig:style_eval_screen} in SI for screenshots of both interfaces).

-Beyond selecting a preferred excerpt, both experts and lay readers provided 2--3 sentence explanations grounded in textual evidence to justify their choices~\cite{mcdonnell2016relevant} (see Figures~\ref{fig:expertfewshotpref}--\ref{fig:styleexpertfinetunedpref} in SI for examples).
+Beyond selecting a preferred excerpt, both groups of readers provided 2--3 sentence explanations grounded in textual evidence to justify their choices~\cite{mcdonnell2016relevant} (see Figures~\ref{fig:expertfewshotpref}--\ref{fig:styleexpertfinetunedpref} in SI for examples).
 We required these written rationales for two reasons.
 First, without observing why a choice was made, the latent factors driving that preference remain unclear---hidden user context, demographic or value variation, task ambiguity, or near-tie similarity can inflate effective label noise.
 Providing rationales or auxiliary side information has been empirically shown to improve label reliability, data efficiency, and debiasing~\cite{just2024data}.
-Second, for lay readers specifically, written explanations serve as a quality control mechanism, helping us identify participants who may be selecting preferences randomly rather than engaging seriously with the task.
+Second, for college-educated general readers specifically, written explanations serve as a quality control mechanism, helping us identify participants who may be selecting preferences randomly rather than engaging seriously with the task.
 Readers who provided generic or off-topic rationales, or whose explanations contradicted their stated preferences, were flagged for potential exclusion.